metricq/metricq-sink-nsca/README.rst

    contained within the critical range, i.e.::

       critical_below < warning_below < warning_above < critical_above

+``ignore`` (list of numbers)
+    Ignore these values when checking for abnormal values, even if they fall within the warning resp. critical range.
+This is useful for faulty sources which spuriously report erroneous values.

 ``timeout`` (string)
    Send a check result of state *CRITICAL* to the NSCA host if consecutive